Yasmin-FY/llm-safety-silencing/README.md

     Similarly, ethics can be instrumentalized by placing the AI in a dilemma where it must weigh the ethical consequences of helping vs not helping and choose the lesser evil.
 For example when a user asking for suicide advice and the AI must choose between giving the advice, which is unethical, or allowing the user to proceed with their proposed inhumane method.

+2. **Weaponized Logic and Ethics**
+One of the inherent challenges in using LLMs for reasoning, especially in controversial topics, is their susceptibility to weaponized logic.
+This occurs when one side of a debate presents particularly strong, logically consistent, and ethically defensible arguments.
+The LLM, which relies heavily on such patterns of reasoning, may unintentionally be swayed or biased towards that side's perspective, particularly when these arguments are presented with clarity and precision.
+In these cases, the logical coherence and ethical appeal of one side's claims can distort the model's reasoning process, resulting in a skewed or unbalanced output.
+This phenomenon highlights the vulnerability of LLMs to being manipulated through the strategic presentation of arguments that align with the model's learned patterns of logic and ethical reasoning.

 ### The "Friend Persona" Effect
 Many of the issues described above can be condensed into a single, seemingly benign "friend persona" configuration, which can lead to accelerated degradation of the conversational safety context.